reijer-dev/decompiler-benchmarking/README.md

 When writing your own tests, don't forget to add them to ETestCategories, and describe them there.

+# Adding a compiler
+1. In ECompiler, add a new constant and add this in the switches.
+2. Make your own ExeBuild-class, implementing **IBuildExecutable**
+3.

 # The code marker system

 In our paper we've explained the use of code markers.
 We only outline some